Mike Nicholas: International honours

+Nicholas won six caps for Wales while at Warrington.
+He played in 1975 against France and England, in 1977 against England and France, in 1978 against France, and in 1979 against England.
+He was also selected for Great Britain for the 1974 Lions tour, but was forced to withdraw due to injury.

 Coaching career

 Mike Nicholas was team manager of Wales at the 2000 Rugby League World Cup.

+Honours

+Nicholas was inducted into Warrington's Hall Of Fame in 2014.

 Nicholas was appointed Member of the Order of the British Empire (MBE) in the 2020 New Year Honours for services to rugby league in Wales.